Anonymus-Github/Automate-Typing/README.md

-## Dependencies
+## Requirements

-A code editor of our choice, in case you dont have it download [PyCharm](https://www.jetbrains.com/pycharm/).
+A code editor of your choice, in case you dont have it download [PyCharm](https://www.jetbrains.com/pycharm/).

 You need to have python in our device,in case you dont have it download python from [here](https://www.python.org/downloads/)